 The abuse of prescription drugs is so prevalent in our society that it would not be an exaggeration to refer to it as an epidemic.
-The negative results of prescription drug abuse are seen in every social, economic, racial and national group in the country.
+The negative results and effects of prescription drug abuse are seen in every social, economic, racial and national group in the country.
 Prescription drug abuse knows no age limit.
 This fact can be seen by the report published by the National Institute on Drug Abuse that stated that next to marijuana, prescription drugs account for the top twelve drugs that are abused by school-aged children.

 What is Prescription Drug Abuse?